uberspark/uberxmhf/uxmhf-rpi3/README_MAVLINKSERHB.md

-## Instructions to build and run mavlinkserhb
+## Instructions to build mavlinkserhb components

 1. Follow all instructions described in README.md and stop after building `uhcalltest` on development system